f1lmzyic/Synth-CW/README.md

 | `scanKeysTask()` | 20 ms |
 | `displayUpdateTask()` | 100 ms |

-Additional communication tasks are event-driven and should be analysed according to worst-case message arrival assumptions.

-### CPU utilisation expression
+### Utilisation model

-For the periodic tasks, utilisation can be estimated by:
+CPU utilisation can be estimated using:

-`U = Σ (Ci / Ti)`
+`U = Σ(Ci / Ti)`

 where:
 - `Ci` is the measured worst-case execution time
 - `Ti` is the minimum initiation interval

-### Critical instant analysis
+### Critical instant discussion
-Under a fixed-priority interpretation:
-- the sample ISR has the highest urgency
-- shorter-period tasks dominate longer-period tasks
-- display refresh has the lowest priority among periodic activities

-The critical instant occurs when all periodic tasks are released together and higher-priority work interferes with lower-priority work maximally.
-The analysis should demonstrate that all tasks still complete before their deadlines using measured WCET values.
+Under a fixed-priority interpretation, the critical instant occurs when all periodic activities are released together and higher-priority execution interferes with lower-priority tasks maximally.

-### Report note
+For this design, the analysis should treat:

+- the audio ISR as the highest-urgency activity
+- shorter-period tasks as higher-priority than longer-period tasks
+- OLED refresh as a low-priority periodic task
+- CAN tasks as event-driven interference sources

-Replace this section with the final measured numbers and working after timing tests are complete.
+The final submission should replace this placeholder discussion with the measured numbers and a completed schedulability argument.

 ---

 ## Blocking and Deadlock Analysis

-### Blocking sources
-Potential blocking can occur at:
+Potential blocking points exist at:

-- the system mutex
+- the main system mutex
 - the patch-memory mutex
-- queue receive/send points
+- queue receive/send calls
 - the CAN transmit semaphore

-### Why deadlock risk is low
+### Why deadlock risk is limited

-The design minimises deadlock risk for the following reasons:
+The design reduces deadlock risk for several reasons:

-1. The audio ISR does not wait on a mutex.
+1. the audio ISR does not block on a mutex
-2. ISR-to-task communication is one-way through FreeRTOS queues/semaphores.
+2. ISR-to-task communication is queue/semaphore based
-3. Patch operations use a dedicated mutex rather than reusing all system locks.
+3. patch memory uses a dedicated lock rather than sharing every lock path
-4. The main shared state is accessed through short mutex-protected sections.
+4. shared state is generally accessed in short, bounded sections
-5. The concurrency design is mostly producer-consumer rather than nested lock chains.
+5. the concurrency structure is mostly producer-consumer rather than nested lock chains

-### Remaining caution
+### Caution point

-The strongest caution point is any path that holds the system mutex while calling additional logic.
-For final submission, this should be reviewed carefully and kept as short as possible.
+The most important point to review before final submission is any path that may hold the system mutex while performing secondary logic.
+These sections should remain short and should not grow unnecessarily.

 ---